Temple architecture (LDS Church): Six-spire sloped roof design

-The first temple built in the six-spire sloped roof style was the Boise Idaho Temple, the design of which started after its announcement on March 31, 1982.
-Early examples of this design proved inadequate: Boise, Dallas, and Chicago were closed for extensive renovations not long after opening.
+The first temple built using the six-spire sloped roof design was the Boise Idaho Temple, whose design started after the temple's announcement on March 31, 1982.
+Early examples of this design proved inadequate: the Boise, Dallas, and Chicago temples were closed for extensive renovations soon after opening.
 These renovations restructured rooms, added facilities, and made other enhancements that significantly improved the buildings.
-The last temple built in this style was the Las Vegas Nevada Temple, which was completed in 1989.
-This style was then largely replaced by the classic modern, single-spire design.
-The unifying concept behind this style was the six spires and the sloped roof.
-Other than those factors, the temples varied widely in size and capacity, as illustrated in the table below:
+The last temple built using this design was the Las Vegas Nevada Temple, which was completed in 1989.
+This design was then largely replaced by the classic modern, single-spire design.
+The unifying concept behind this design was six spires and a sloped roof.
+Beyond those aspects, the temples varied widely in size and capacity, as illustrated in the following table: